Neighborhood Info Without The Neighborhood Drama. Learn more

 Planning Your Wooden Walkway

 Before digging or pulling up grass, plan the walkway’s location.
-This first step is like the foundation of a house – it sets you up for success and ensures that the path meets your functional and aesthetic needs.
+This will set you up for success and make sure that the path meets your needs.

 Determining the Path

 When deciding where the walkway will go, consider the natural flow of foot traffic in your yard and any focal points you want to highlight.
-For hints, look at where foot traffic may have worn down the grass and made a natural path.
-It’s a good idea for your path to lead to key areas such as patios, gardens, or outdoor seating areas.
+For hints, look at where foot traffic has worn down the grass and made a natural path.
+It’s a good idea for your walkway to lead to key areas such as patios, gardens, or outdoor seating areas.

 Measuring and Marking